Is ‘Teen Mom OG’ Amber Portwood Ready To Get Married To Matt Baier?

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on

 Amber Portwood and her co-stars, including Catelynn Lowell and Maci Bookout, have been extremely close in recent months and traveled together earlier this year for a cast vacation.
-Meanwhile, Portwood’s relationship with Farrah Abraham remains strained and she was not included in the trip.
+Meanwhile, Portwood’s relationship with Farrah Abraham remains strained, and she was not included in the trip.
 As for her role on Teen Mom OG, Abraham was rumored to have been fired after her fight with Portwood at the Season 6 reunion, but those rumors have since been proven false.

 To see more of Amber Portwood and Matt Baier, tune into Teen Mom OG Season 7, which premieres on Monday, April 17, at 9 p.m. on MTV.